-The C. Thomas Paul Trail, named in honor of the Trust’s president from 1989 to 1995, was marked and maintained for years by Tom and his children.
-This trail is one of the longest and most interesting in town.
+The C. Thomas Paul trail, named in honor of the Trust’s President from 1988 to 1995, now a Connecticut resident, was marked and maintained for years by Tom and his children.

 Click to zoom in or out